datapartnership/datapartnership.github.io/content/updates/2020-07-13-introducing-the-data-partnership-knowledge-base.md

 After rolling out a [Pilot Phase](/updates/why-datacollaboratives/) in 2018, the Development Data Partnership has scaled up fast, and since our colleagues have brought to life more than 100 projects supported by partnerships with more than 20 companies.

-All we inspire to do is to see data being put in good and responsable use.
-From the very [beginning](updates/data-day/), we have watched diverse areas of study and projects being carried out and strongly benefiting from third-party data, specially where data scarcity poses an extra challenge for success.
-Today, we are accompanying the evolution of projects addressing [Sustainable Development Goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/) with teams putting energy into food security, [estimating access to employment opportunities](http://localhost:1313/updates/employment-opportunities-in-bangladesh/), [mobility indicators](https://blogs.worldbank.org/sustainablecities/poor-people-respond-differently-stay-home-orders-heres-what-data-says), [locust response](https://www.climacell.org/blog/climacell-completes-24-hour-hackathon-to-help-address-the-locust-spread-in-africa-and-beyond/), healthcare acessibility, road safety, among others.
+We aspire to see data put to good and reasonable use.
+From the very [beginning](/updates/data-day/), we have watched diverse projects succed using third party data - especially where data scarcity poses extra challenges.
+Today, we are helping with  projects addressing [Sustainable Development Goals](https://www.un.org/sustainabledevelopment/sustainable-development-goals/).
+We help teams working on food security, [estimating access to employment opportunities](/updates/employment-opportunities-in-bangladesh/), [mobility indicators](https://blogs.worldbank.org/sustainablecities/poor-people-respond-differently-stay-home-orders-heres-what-data-says), [locust response](https://www.climacell.org/blog/climacell-completes-24-hour-hackathon-to-help-address-the-locust-spread-in-africa-and-beyond/), healthcare acessibility, road safety, and many others.

-On the next phase, we are expanding support and resources across all participating organizations ranging from data documentation, snippets and examples to provisioning data pipelines and computing environments.
-Collaboration plays a lead role of the initiative.
-It is important to see that all that information is up-to-date, easily acessible and collaborative.
+In order to better support these projects, we provide data documentations, snippets, examples, pipelines and computing environments.
+It's important to use that all information is up to date, available to all development partners, and is easily accessible.

-We are introducing the Development Data Partnership Knowledge Base!
+To achieve this goal, we are introducing the Development Data Partnership Knowledge Base!

 On the [Data Partnership](https://datapartnership.org) website, you will now find the [Documentation](https://datapartnership.github.io/welcome/) link that will take you directly to our Knowledge Base where you can explore further.

 <img src="/updates/data-partnership-knowledge-base/data-partnership-knowledge-base-site.png" style="width:100%;"/><br>

-Partially inspired by the [Team Data Science Process](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) and [How to build a data analytics dream team](https://mitsloan.mit.edu/ideas-made-to-matter/how-to-build-a-data-analytics-dream-team), we are paving the way to accomodate all different components and roles that make a data-driven project successful and creating a centralized reference for data scientists and researchers.
+Partially inspired by the [Team Data Science Process](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) and [How to build a data analytics dream team](https://mitsloan.mit.edu/ideas-made-to-matter/how-to-build-a-data-analytics-dream-team), we are paving the way to accomodate all different components and roles that make a data-driven project successful.

 The Development Data Partnership Knowledge Base follows the **literate programming** paradigm.